Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # ReadMe
   This software incorporates the MQ135 library to perform two functions:
   1. When the #define CALIBRATE statement is active, calibrate the MQ135 sensor by running the system outdoors for a couple hours to attain a reference resistance R0 for fresh air.
-This
+This value replaces the number in the software statemnent '#define RZERO 51.5'
-  3. When the #define CALIBRATE statement is inactive, read the MQ135 sensor and report the CO2 ppm data on the following platforms:
+  3. When the #define CALIBRATE statement is inactivated by commenting it out, read the MQ135 sensor and report the CO2 ppm data on the following platforms:

-  computer monitor via USB connection
+  a. computer monitor via USB connection
+  b.
 OLED display via I2C connection
+  c.
 Thingspeak.com via WIFI
+  d.
 Home Assistant via WIFI and MQTT

   NOTE - The software automatically ignores the platforms for which it is not credentialed or connected